oom-components/carousel/README.md

-slider.goto('first'); //go to first slider slider.goto('last'); //go to the last slider slider.goto('current'); //go to the current slider (refresh the position)
+slider.goto('first'); //go to first slider slider.goto('last'); //go to the last slider slider.goto('current'); //go to the current slider (refresh the position) slider.goto('+50%'); //move the slider forward 50% of the carousel width slider.goto('-100%'); //move the slider backward 100% of the carousel width
 ```

 ## Demo